Canadian CRTC Caption Laws

-More than 13,000 people voiced their thoughts and opinions by joining in the conversation.
-It was found that the people want access to high quality content, that they want value in choice, that they want to understand what they’re paying for, and how to settle disputes with their service providers.
+More than 13,000 people voiced their thoughts and opinions, and the CRTC found that people (a) want access to high-quality content, (b) want value in choice, (c) want to understand what they’re paying for, and (d) want to know how to settle disputes with their service providers.
 There were many decisions and outcomes that came out of the Let’s Talk TV campaign, including future plans for captioning requirements for online videos.

 CRTC Captioning in the Online World

-As a result of the Let’s Talk TV initiative, the CRTC expects that closed captioning be extended to online broadcasting in addition to traditional broadcasting.
+As a result of the Let’s Talk TV initiative, the CRTC expects that closed captioning will be extended to online broadcasting in addition to traditional broadcasting in the near future.

 Even when content is online, the CRTC:

-- Expects that if the content had captioning in its traditional system, it must also when online
+- Expects that, if the content had captioning in its traditional system, it must be captioned when it’s published online.